Samsung is launching a new-style camera that is both compact and offers SLR-style attributes.

 On the plus side it comes complete with an 18-55mm camera lens and is quick, taking as many as 7 frames per second.

-If you'd like to know how to get the best from this or any other camera - take a look at our photography DVD and downloadable courses.
+If you'd like to know how to get the best from this or any other camera - take a look at our Masterclass in Photography and downloadable courses.
 It's not just owning a great camera which makes for great images - it's knowing how to use it.

 Imagine you've been driving an average family car for the last ten years and you fancy a go at rally driving so you buy a Subaru Impreza WRX Turbo.
 But if you don't know how to power drift the car or control the cornering on loose gravel you're not going to make it any better than in your old Ford Mondeo!